-- 5. Firm NTS Entry Capacity is predominantly made available through the release of Obligated Entry Capacity5.
-Obligated Entry Capacity includes (as defined in the Licence Special Condition 1A): - Non-incremental Obligated Entry Capacity (existing capacity); and - Incremental Obligated Entry Capacity, which is additional capacity to be made available above the prevailing level of Obligated Entry Capacity, primarily beyond investment lead times, in response to signals received from Shipper Users (or Reservation Parties) through processes described in the UNC. - Firm NTS Entry Capacity may also be made available by the release of Non-obligated Entry Capacity.
-Release of Non-obligated Entry Capacity is at the sole discretion of National Grid. - 7.
-Details of National Grid and its activities can be found on its internet site at www2.nationalgrid.com. - An electronic version of this Statement can be found at the following internet page "http://www2.nationalgrid.com/UK/Industry-information/Gas-capacity-methodologies/Entry-Capacity-Release-Methodology-Statement/". - 8.
-It is important that National Grid is made aware of potential developments where NTSEntry Capacity may be required for a sustained period (at existing or new entry points) at an early stage.
-This is needed so that discussions can be held with the customer in relation
+- 5. Firm NTS Entry Capacity is predominantly made available through the release of Obligated Entry Capacity.
+Obligated Entry Capacity includes (as defined in the Licence Special Condition 1A): - Non-incremental Obligated Entry Capacity (existing capacity); and - Incremental Obligated Entry Capacity, which is additional capacity to be made available above the prevailing level of Obligated Entry Capacity, primarily beyond investment lead times, in response to signals received from Shipper Users (or Reservation Parties) through processes described in the UNC. - 6.
+Firm NTS Entry Capacity may also be made available by the release of Non-obligated Entry Capacity.
+Release of Non-obligated Entry Capacity is at the sole discretion of National Grid.

-3 For the avoidance of doubt, Firm NTS Entry Capacity incorporates Firm NTS Interconnection Point Capacity.
+&lt;sup>3 For the avoidance of doubt, Firm NTS Entry Capacity incorporates Firm NTS Interconnection Point Capacity.